saf-dmitry/taskpaper-mode/scripting.md

 ### Sorting

 You can define your own sorting functions using the generic sorting function `taskpaper-sort-items-generic`.
 For details see the documentation string of this function.
 For example, the function below sorts items according to the value of the `@priority` tag.
-The sorting is done numerically, in descending order.
+The sorting is done numerically, in ascending order.
 Items, which have no or empty `@priority` tag, are assumed to have 99 as priority value, effectively ending up at the bottom of the sorted list.

     (defun my-taskpaper-sort-by-priority ()
       "Sort items on a certain level by priority."
       (interactive)
       (taskpaper-sort-items-generic
        '(lambda nil
-          (or (taskpaper-item-get-attribute "priority")
+          (or (taskpaper-item-get-attribute "priority") "99"))
-              "99"))
        'taskpaper-num<))

     (define-key taskpaper-mode-map (kbd "C-c C-s p")